 Stay Safe this Christmas – Get switched on to safety!Posted

-With Christmas lights being switched on across the region and many people planning to start hanging their Christmas decorations this week, North Wales Fire and Rescue Service is urging residents to follow some simple tips to stay safe over the festive season.
+With Christmas lights being switched on across the region North Wales Fire and Rescue Service is urging residents to follow some simple tips to stay safe over the festive season.

-Paul Scott, Head of Community Safety, said: “I know that residents across the region will be preparing their displays and I would ask them to do so safely, by not overloading sockets and using correctly fused multi gang safety leads.
+Kevin Jones, Community Safety Manger, said: “I know that residents across the region are preparing their displays and I would ask them to do so safely, by not overloading sockets and using correctly fused multi gang safety leads.

 “Many people will have a variety of electrical devices on their Christmas lists this year – be conscious of overloading, do not charge items overnight and use chargers from a reputable source rather than cheap aftermarket chargers.